Jobs by CareerBuilder Mobile App

 4. How, when, and why job seekers use Company Pages in their job search.

-Each participant was shown these three designs for the Company Pages:
+Each participant was shown these three designs:

 Below are some of our key takeaways, and a few highlights from the session: